 In some circumstances, you may want an even smaller geography than census tract and may find the Block Group more helpful.
 However, not every layer in ArcGIS Living Atlas has Block Group level data available.

-- Drag the Tract layer above the Popular Demographics in the United States group layer.
+- Drag the Tract layer below the Republican Contributions layer.

 - For the Popular Demographics in the United States group layer, click Options and click Remove.

-- In the Layers pane, click the Tract layer to select it, and on the Settings (light) toolbar, click Filter.
+- In the Layers pane, click the Population density layer to select it, and on the Settings (light) toolbar, click Filter.

 - In the Filter pane, click Add expression, build the expression STATE_NAME is New Mexico, and click Save.

-- On the Layers pane, select the Tract layer and on the Settings toolbar, click Styles.
+- On the Layers pane, select the Population density layer and on the Settings toolbar, click Styles.